Blake-Madden/i18n-check/README.md

     - The same value being assigned to different ID variables in the same source file (e.g., "wxHIGHEST_ID + 1" being assigned to two menu ID constants).
     - Hard-coded numbers being assigned to ID variables.

+Code formatting issues can also be checked for, such as:
+- Stray spaces at the end of a line.
+- Tabs (instead of spaces).
+- Lines longer than 120 characters.

 *[1]* Strings are considered translatable if inside of `gettext` (or related) macros.
 This includes functions and macros such as `gettext()`, `_()`, and `wxTRANSLATE()`.<br />
 *[2]* Variables are determined to be ID variables if they are integral types with "ID" in their name.